jpasquet/Photoz/README.md

 (J. Pasquet, E. Bertin, M. Treyer, S. Arnouts and D. Fouchez)

-**Download data:**
+**Download weights of the network:**
 ```
-Data are hosted on an external server.
-Type: scp ...
+The files that contained the weights of the pretrained model can be downloaded at this link: https://drive.google.com/drive/folders/19QjIaJcbe7btlUDTHUWxC64-aEQk4r9Q?usp=sharing
-Move the file into the "data" repository
+Move the downloaded files into the "pretrained_model" repository
 ```

 **Setting up dependencies yourself**